 When you visit the Eskenanzi Museum of Art, our hope is that our active commitment to diversity, accessibility, and inclusion helps you feel welcome and safe.
 We frequently evaluate how effectively we are serving the needs of every visitor that comes through our doors—regardless of ethnicity, race, disability, age, socioeconomic status, gender identity and expression, spiritual belief, sexual orientation, national origin, political belief, and marital or parental status.

 Accessible entrances to the museum are available on the first floor, mezzanine, and a brand new entrance from the arboretum.
 Two elevators are available, providing access to all of our galleries.
-We have three wheelchairs that are modular and of different sizes available for our guests to use: please ask a guest services associate or inquire at the Welcome Center on the first floor of the museum’s atrium.
+We have three wheelchairs that are modular and of different sizes available for our guests to borrow if needed: guests can find them next to the storage lockers behind the Welcome Center, or ask a guest services associate for assistance.

 We address each other and our visitors by the pronoun with which they are the most comfortable: “he/him,” “she/her,” “they/them,” or another set.

 Families with young children are welcome at the museum.
 If you choose to carry your children, please keep them in front of you.
 Children may walk through the galleries while supervised by a parent.
 Strollers are also welcome in the galleries.

 Indiana law allows a woman to breastfeed her child in any public space, at any time.
 If you are looking for a quiet place with comfortable seating to nurse, we have a Wellness Room on the mezzanine level.
 Please see a guest services associate at the Security panel, located behind the Welcome Center, to retrieve a key.